How to Set a Firmware Password on a Mac with OS X Yosemite & OS X Mavericks

 Setting a Firmware Password on a Mac

-Setting a firmware password is rather simple, though it’s handled slightly differently in OS X Mavericks than it was in earlier versions of Mac OS X.
+Setting a firmware password is rather simple, though it’s handled slightly differently in OS X Yosemite and OS X Mavericks than it was in earlier versions of Mac OS X.

 - Reboot the Mac, and hold down Command+R to boot directly into Recovery Mode